John Betjeman: After the Second World War

-Betjeman continued writing guidebooks and works on architecture during the 1960s and 1970s and began to broadcast.
-He was a founder member of The Victorian Society (1958).
-Betjeman was closely associated with the culture and spirit of Metro-land, as outer reaches of the Metropolitan Railway were known before the war.
+In the early 1970s, he began a recording career of four albums on Charisma Records – Banana Blush, Late Flowering Love (both 1974), Sir John Betjeman's Britain (1977) and Varsity Rag (1981) where his poetry reading is set to music composed by Jim Parker with overdubbing by leading musicians of the time.
+Madeleine Dring set five of Betjeman's poems to music in 1976, just before her death.
+His recording catalogue extends to nine albums, four singles and two compilations.

 In 1973, he made a well-regarded television documentary for the BBC called Metro-Land, directed by Edward Mirzoeff.
-On the centenary of Betjeman's birth in 2006, his daughter led two celebratory railway trips: from London to Bristol, and through Metro-land, to Quainton Road.
 In 1974, Betjeman and Mirzoeff followed up Metro-Land with A Passion for Churches, a celebration of Betjeman's beloved Church of England, filmed entirely in the Diocese of Norwich.
 In 1975, he proposed that the Fine Rooms of Somerset House should house the Turner Bequest, so helping to scupper the plan of the Minister for the Arts for a Theatre Museum to be housed there.
 In 1977, the BBC broadcast The Queen's Realm: A Prospect of England, an aerial anthology of English landscape, music and poetry, selected by Betjeman and produced by Edward Mirzoeff, in celebration of the Queen's Silver Jubilee.

-Betjeman was fond of the ghost stories of M.R.
-James and supplied an introduction to Peter Haining's book M. R. James – Book of the Supernatural.
+Betjeman was fond of the ghost stories of M. R. James and supplied an introduction to Peter Haining's book M. R. James – Book of the Supernatural.
 He was susceptible to the supernatural; Diana Mitford recalled Betjeman staying at her country home, Biddesden House in Wiltshire, in the 1920s.
 She said: "he had a terrifying dream, that he was handed a card with wide black edges, and on it his name was engraved, and a date.
 He knew this was the date of his death".

+Personal life and death

+On 29 July 1933, Betjeman married the Hon.
+Penelope Chetwode, the daughter of Field Marshal Lord Chetwode.
+The couple lived in Berkshire and had a son, Paul, in 1937, and a daughter, Candida, in 1942.
+But in 1940 Betjeman fell in love with Joan Hunter Dunn, leading him to write a poem fantasising about them being engaged and playing tennis together in Aldershot.
+It was first published in 1941.

+His wife Penelope converted to Catholicism in 1948.
+The couple drifted apart and in 1951 he met Lady Elizabeth Cavendish, with whom he developed an immediate and lifelong friendship.

+Betjeman's sexuality can best be described as bisexual.
+His longest and best documented relationships were with women, and a fairer analysis of his sexuality may be that he was "the hatcher of a lifetime of schoolboy crushes – both gay and straight", most of which progressed no further.
+Nevertheless, he has been considered "temperamentally gay", and even became a penpal of Lord Alfred 'Bosie' Douglas, friend and lover of Oscar Wilde.

 For the last decade of his life, Betjeman suffered increasingly from Parkinson's disease.
 He died at his home in Trebetherick, Cornwall, on 19 May 1984, aged 77, and is buried nearby at St Enodoc's Church.